/ astro-integrations / How to Use Fathom with Astro: Complete Guide

 Wrapping Up

 Fathom is the analytics tool for developers who want useful data without the guilt of tracking users.
 The integration with Astro is trivial, the dashboard is clean, and you never have to show a cookie consent banner.
 For most Astro sites, blogs, documentation, marketing pages, Fathom provides all the insights you need (page views, referrers, top pages, devices) without the overwhelming complexity of Google Analytics.
-At $14/month, it is a reasonable expense that saves you from dealing with GDPR compliance headaches.
+Paid plans start at $15/month for 100,000 pageviews with a 7-day free trial, a reasonable expense that saves you from dealing with GDPR compliance headaches.